alexeilebedev/openacr/README.md

 This is OpenACR, an open-source version of acr, which stands for Auto Cross Reference, and its related tools.
 It is the result of over 10 years of development and production use.
-The tools were initially created by Alexei Lebedev (me) at AlgoEngineering with the goal of formalizing construction of low-latency software of higher quality;
+The tools were initially created by Alexei Lebedev at AlgoEngineering with the goal of formalizing construction of low-latency software of higher quality;
 but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.